 Rio de Janeiro is one of the world's most beautiful cities, situated between high mountains and the blue sea with homes nestled among the long string of beaches.
-Ipanema and Copacabana are world-famous names for the gorgeous girls, famous drinks, and lovely beaches.
-But, if you're planning to spend any time in Rio, you'll have to get away from the beach and go eat!
+Ipanema and Copacabana are world-famous names for the gorgeous locals, famous drinks, and lovely beaches.
+But, if you're planning to spend any time in Rio, you'll have to get away from the beach and try the city's amazing food.

 Traditionally, Brazilians eat a light and simple breakfast, opting for a slice of toasted bread with jam, butter, Minas cheese, fruit, and an espresso.
 Another popular breakfast item is the pao de queijo, a stuffed bread roll made from tapioca flour and filled with melted cheese.
 You can find the pao de queijo throughout Rio, but the most famous franchise is Casa de Pao de Queijo where the pao de queijo always tastes flaky and hot.